openmrv/MRV/Formatted/Modules_3/3_reponse_design_CE.md

 ### 3.3 Add a sampling grid to Collect

 Collect needs a sampling grid that defines where we will collect data from the survey we just created.
 We present two options here:
-1. importing an existing sampling design, such as the one created in Module 3.3
+1. importing an existing sampling design (you can use one that is created in tutorials here on OpenMRV under process "Sampling design" and tools "QGIS", "AREA2", and "GEE")
 2. creating and importing a sampling grid using the Grid Generator in Google Earth Engine

 #### 3.3.1 Import an existing sampling design